HISTORIC VEHICLES ON CLUB REGISTRATION – HOURS OF OPERATION FOR YEAR 2022

 While COVID-19 restrictions remain in force, please observe the rigorous hygiene requirements when visiting the club rooms to apply for Club Registration, log books and for vehicle inspections.

-The club room doors will be open from 10 am to 12 noon at 93 Chief Street, Brompton, on the third Saturday of the month from January to September.
+The club room doors will be open from 10 am to 12 noon at 93 Chief Street, Brompton, on the second and fourth Saturday of the month only from May to September.
+Please be respectful of the club’s volunteer inspectors by making sure you attend, well before 12 noon.

 Contact details are shown on page 3 of this magazine under Club Registration.
 For all members with historic cars, some Q & A regarding the Club Registration’s Code of Practice:-